John McElroy (Jesuit): Frederick

 One of McElroy's first known interactions with the Catholic community in Frederick, Maryland, was around 1804 when he gave money to Fr.
 John Dubois, the pastor in Frederick, to support St. John the Evangelist Church.

 In 1822, Dubois' successor Fr.
 Maleve fell ill.
 McElroy travelled to Frederick to minister to him in illness and was with him when he died on 3 October.
-A letter was sent by a number of prominent gentlemen from Frederick to the superior of the Jesuits at Whitemarsh, Maryland, requesting the services of Fr.
-McElroy in Frederick. and in 1822 he was appointed pastor there.
+A letter was sent by a number of prominent gentlemen from Frederick to the superior of the Jesuits at Whitemarsh, Maryland, requesting the services of McElroy in Frederick. and in 1822 he was appointed pastor there.

 McElroy set to work immediately to expand the congregation.
 In 1823 he began negotiations with the Sisters of Charity in Emmitsburg, Maryland, for the establishment of a school for girls in Frederick.
 In 1824, the St. John's Benevolent Female Free School was founded by the Sisters of Charity of Saint Joseph at 200 East Second Street in Frederick.
 In 1825, McElroy set to work replacing the structure that housed the school, a pre-American Revolution log cabin, with a modern building large enough to also house an orphanage.
 The money raised for construction was primarily accomplished due to support of the orphanage.

 McElroy's next task was to found an educational institution for boys.
 On 7 August 1828, the construction of St John's Literary Institute began.
 The following year the construction was completed and the school was opened, a school which is currently operating under the name of Saint John's Catholic Prep.

 In 1833 McElroy worked with John Tehan, a well-known local architect, to create a plan for a new church.
 St. John the Evangelist Roman Catholic Church was consecrated on 26 April 1837, the first Roman Catholic Church consecrated in what was then the United States.
 When the Church was completed it was the largest parish Church in the United States of America.